waffencode/Machine-Lang-Lab-01/README.md

 ## Directories

 Source code is stored in `src` directory.
-Object files usedfor compiling are stored in `obj` directory.
+Object files used for compiling are stored in `obj` directory.
 Makefile is stored in `build` directory.
 Executable file is stored in `bin` directory.

 ## Variable Prefixes